DSC-TCET/gdsc-tcet-website/Contribution.md

 ---------

 1. As soon as the reviewer is fine with the pull request, the maintainers will merge your pull request.
-2. The last, but not least.
+2. The last, but not least, Happy Coding :D